Gutman index of the Mycielskian and its complement: Introduction

 \section{Introduction}

 Throughout this paper we consider (non trivial) simple graphs, that are finite and undirected graphs without loops or multiple edges.
 Let $G=(V (G),E(G))$ be a connected graph of order $n=|V(G)|$ and of size $m=|E(G)|$.
-The distance between two vertices $u$ and $v$ is denoted by $d_G(u,v)$ and is the length of a shortest path between $u$ and $v$ in $G$.
+The distance between two vertices $u$ and $v$ is denoted by $d_G(u,v)$ which is the length of a shortest path between $u$ and $v$ in $G$.
 The diameter of $G$ is $\max\{d_G(u,v):~u,v\in V(G)\}$.
 It is well known that almost all graphs have diameter two.
 The degree of vertex $u$ is the number of edges adjacent to $u$ and is denoted by $\deg_G(u)$ .
 A {\em chemical graph} is a graph whose vertices denote atoms and edges denote bonds between those atoms of any underlying chemical structure.
 A {\it topological index} for a (chemical) graph $G$ is a numerical quantity invariant under automorphisms of $G$ and it does not depend on the labeling or pictorial representation of the graph.
 Topological indices and graph invariants based on the distances between vertices of a graph or vertex degrees are widely used for characterizing molecular graphs, establishing relationships between structure and properties of molecules, predicting biological activity of chemical compounds, and making their chemical applications.

-The concept of topological index came from work done by Harold Wiener in 1947 while he was working on boiling point of paraffin \cite{Wiener}.
-The {\em Wiener index} of $G$ is defined as $W(G)=\sum_{\{u,v\}\subseteq V(G)} d_G(u,v)$.
-Two important topological indices introduced about forty years ago by Ivan Gutman and Trinajsti$\acute{\mbox{c}}$ \cite{GutmanTrinajstic} are the {\it first zagreb index} $M_1(G)$ and the {\it second zagreb index} $M_1(G)$ which are defined as
+The concept of topological index came from work done by Harold Wiener in 1947 while he was working on boiling point of paraffin.
+The {\em Wiener index} of $G$ is defined as $W(G)=\sum_{\{u,v\}\subseteq V(G)} d_G(u,v)$, see \cite{JAMC2}.
+Two important topological indices introduced about forty years ago by Ivan Gutman and Trinajsti$\acute{\mbox{c}}$ \cite{GutmanTrinajstic} are the {\it first zagreb index} $M_1(G)$ and the {\it second zagreb index} $M_2(G)$ which are defined as below (see \cite{JAMC1}).

 The {\it degree distance} was introduced by Dobrynin and Kochetova \cite{Dobrynin} and Gutman \cite{Schultz-GutmanIndex} as a weighted version of the Wiener index.
-The degree distance of G, denoted by DD(G), is defined as follows and it is computed for important families of graphs ( see\cite{AshrafiDD} for instance):
+The degree distance of G, denoted by DD(G), is defined as follows and it is computed for important families of graphs ( see\cite{MATCH-Degreedistance} for instance):

 The {\em Gutman index} (another variant of the well known and much studied Wiener Index) was introduced in 1994 by Gutman \cite{Schultz-GutmanIndex} as